NBC Sports on USA Network: USA Sports (2004–2007)

+Special cases (2007–2021)

+After USA Sports was dissolved into NBC Sports after the 2007 Masters, USA Network began deemphasizing sports.
+During this time NBC Sports properties generally only aired on USA in special cases, such as during the Olympics, Stanley Cup Playoffs or the final week of the English Premier League season.

 USA Network offered daily coverage of the 2008 Summer Olympics through NBC Sports.
 This would be the USA Network's last Summer Olympics until 2020 because in 2011, Comcast acquired majority control of NBC's parent company NBC Universal from General Electric.
 This included to rebranding of Versus as NBC Sports Network, which would replace USA Network's summer Olympic coverage.

 The Ryder Cup contract, which stipulated cable coverage air on USA, was still controlled by NBC even after it granted ESPN the rights to Friday cable coverage (normally the only day of the event covered on cable).
 However, in 2010, rain on Friday pushed the singles matches to Monday, necessitating that they air on cable.
 With NBC having granted only Friday rights to ESPN, the singles matches aired on USA.
 Four months later, NBC merged with Golf Channel, making Golf Channel NBC's primary cable outlet for golf.